Your Bioactive Isopod Culture

 Habitat Setup and Maintenance

 Put 4 to 5 cm of moist substrate Like Premium ABG Substrate or Tropical Floor in a terrarium.
 Cover the surface, preferably with leaf litter or hardwood mulch.
-Do not use pine bark or mulch treated with chemicals.
+Do not use Pine or Cedar or mulch treated with chemicals.
 Cover to maintain humidity.
-You will find the schedule that is most suited to misting the enclosure to keep it humid and your isopods happy.
+You will find the schedule that is most suited to misting the enclosure to keep it humid.
+Mist on a regular basis and your isopods will be happy.

 Direct sunlight may kill them.
 Therefore, place the terrarium in indirect light.
-Maintain at 20 to 22º C (68 to 72º F).
-Soil substrate should be damp, with decaying wood, leaves, or compost in the terrarium.
-Mist the habitat to keep it humid; if it gets moldy, increase ventilation or reduce misting.
+Maintain at 68 to 72º F. Soil substrate should be damp, with decaying wood, leaves, or compost in the terrarium.
+Mist the habitat to keep the humidity up; if mold begins to grow, increase ventilation or reduce misting.
 Lastly, other than humidity, isopods need little care.
 Feed fish food flakes, leaf litter, and pieces of raw potatoes, apples, or carrots.
 Immediately remove moldy food.

 Our isopods disappeared.
 Where are they?

 Isopods avoid light.
-They are probably under some leaf litter, or they have burrowed into the soil.
+They are probably under some leaf litter.
+They may likely be burrowed into the soil.
 Dwarf species, especially Grey variety are very quick and disappear quickly.
 Leave raw potato or apple on the soil overnight.
 Gently lift it and you will probably find them underneath.
 You are more likely to observe the isopods if you keep the terrarium in a dimly lit area

 In our terrarium, we are seeing lots of tiny bugs that look a bit like small pill bugs.
 What are they?

 You have provided a good habitat for the isopods and they are reproducing.
-The young resemble the adults, except for their smaller size and paler color, and will molt 4 to 5 times as they grow.
+The young resemble the adults.
+They will be a smaller size and paler color.
+They will molt 4 to 5 times as they grow.

 Buy Isopod Culture As a Cleaner Crew For Roach, Cricket, Reptile,Insects Bins & Bioactive Enclosures or As Feeders